Roles of Calcium

 - Lack of appetite and constipation and vomiting – probably due to decreased contractility of the muscle walls of the GIt.

 - Decreased contractility and decreased neuron activity

 - Formation of calcium phosphate crystals at very high levels of Ca2+ in the blood

 Bone metastases – These causes can be differentiated by looking at:

 - ↓ albumin

 - If these three factors are present, then the cause is likely metastatic

-Dehydration – may seem very obvious I know, but as with all ions, you should check the level of urea – as if urea is also low, then dehydration is likely.
+Dehydration – may seem very obvious I know, but you should check the level of urea – as if urea is high, then dehydration (or renal failure!) is likely.